rust-lang/rust/text/0000-optional-match-vert.md

 # Summary
 [summary]: #summary

-This is a proposal for the rust grammar to support verts `|` *both* at the beginning of the pattern and at the end.
-Consider the following
+This is a proposal for the rust grammar to support a vert `|` at the beginning of the pattern.
+Consider the following example:
-example:

 ```rust
 use E::*;